 You might get lucky with a friend or relative offering you a great deal on their gently used car.
-If it’s the right car for you, it’s probably a good idea to snatch it up.
 Otherwise, you might want to take a more thorough approach to car-buying.

-1. Determine your budget.
-Figure out how much you can afford to spend on your first car by calculating the initial cost plus the monthly expenses associated with owning a car.
+- Determine your budget.
+Figure out how much car you can afford to spend on your first car by calculating the initial cost plus the monthly expenses associated with owning a car.

-2. Decide on new versus used.
-Even if your budget is big enough to cover the cost of a new car, there are pros and cons to consider.
+- Decide on new versus used.
+Even if your budget is big enough to cover the cost of a new car, there are pros and cons of new and used cars to consider.

 How much should I save for my first car?

 The monthly payment on an auto loan is just one of a handful of expenses you’ll need to cover as a car owner.
 Before making the purchase, consider the following in estimating your total monthly cost.

 - Loan payments — You may be able to get an estimate for your monthly car payment from loan providers or with a free online car payment calculator.

 - Insurance — Insurance providers can quote you a car insurance rate based on your information and the type of vehicle you’re considering.
 A new, sporty car may be more expensive to insure than an old sedan.
 Look for potential ways to save money, like asking for a discount when you install an alarm system or steering-wheel lock.

 - Gas — Calculate the miles you’ll typically drive for your work commute, and add additional miles for trips to the store, friend’s houses and weekend getaways.
 Consider the current price of gas and the vehicle’s fuel efficiency to estimate your monthly fuel cost.